| Title: | Simple Multi-Threaded Task Queuing |

 object itself.
 This method is intended to be called by a WorkerPool

-or a Queue
+or a Queue.

 Worker$try_start()

-, depending on whether the
+Invisibly returns TRUE or FALSE, depending on whether the

 attempt was successful.